vanwagonet/modules/README.md

 ### In Node.js

+#### modules

-#### modules `modules = require('modules')`
+	modules = require('modules')

 Provides middleware and functions to wrap and bundle your modules for use in the browser.

-* `modules.dependencies(id, js, absolute?)` -- Finds all literal `require()` calls in a module identified by `id`. `js` is the code for the module as a string.
-If `absolute` is true, the returned dependency ids are made absolute, otherwise they are returned as written in the code.
-Returns an array of module id strings.
+* `modules.dependencies(id, js, options?)` -- Finds all literal synchronous
+	`require()` calls in a module identified by `id`. `js` is the code for the module as a string.
+If `options.absolute` is true, the returned dependency ids are made absolute, otherwise they are returned as written in the code.
+Returns an array of module id strings. *Note: this uses regular expressions instead of a parser.
+Comments are excluded.
+The function will miss any calls with a renamed require, or a variable instead of a string literal id.*
 * `modules.middleware(options?)` -- Returns an express / connect middleware using
 	the `options` passed in.

 	* `compress` -- Defaults to `false`.
-If a function is specified, it will be passed a string of code as the first parameter, and a function as the second.
+If a function is specified, it will be passed a module object with `id`, `filename`, `code`, and `modified` properties as the first parameter, and a function as the second.
 It expects the function to be called with either an error or null in the first argument, and the compressed code as a string in the second.
 Example:

 			compress:function(js, next) {
 				var UglifyJS = require('uglify-js');
-				js = UglifyJS.minify(js, { fromString:true });
+				js = UglifyJS.minify(js.code, { fromString:true });
 				next(null, js);
 			}